SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 <h2>Setting up AWS access</h2>

+It is assumed at this point that you already have your AWS account setup and verified.
+Now it is time to create an AWS user, and provide the credentials of that users to `condor_annex`.
+Start by creating the destination files for the credentials:

-    $ mkdir ~/.condor
+    $ mkdir -p ~/.condor
     $ cd ~/.condor
     $ touch publicKeyFile privateKeyFile
     $ chmod 600 publicKeyFile privateKeyFile

 The last command ensures that only you can read or write to those files.

-To donwload a new pair of security tokens for `condor_annex` to use, go to the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home) ; log in if you need to.
+To generate and donwload a new pair of security tokens for `condor_annex` to use, go to the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#/home) ; log in if you need to.
 The following instructions assume you are logged in as a user with the privilege to create new